You get paid to be a student? And you don’t owe anything once you graduate? Wow, you must be rolling in it.

 Sure, a doctor will lead treatment as far as diagnostics.
 But really, a nurse works autonomously, we have our own curriculum, training methods, clinical standards, theories, and practice, just as doctors do.
 We work WITH doctors, not FOR them, to help patients recover as much as they can.
 Nurses can become prescribers, can lead treatments, and will champion the patients’ wishes as far as possibly able.

 Doctors are incredible in what they do.
 But we are different species.
-Just like vets are different to doctors, and veterinary nurses are different to people nurses.
+Just like vets are different to doctors and veterinary nurses are different to people nurses.
 Nurses and doctors and surgeons and health care assistant work in the same general field of healthcare, but we have completely different modes of working.
 You don’t get to the top of the nursing ladder then suddenly get the title of doctor.
 And doctors don’t start out as nurses.
 If either wants to do either, its 3-4 years back in the classroom.
+So no, I don’t want to be a doctor, because I like being hands-on with my patients in all areas of their care, not just the ‘figuring out what the heck is wrong’ part.